-We understand that COVID-19 will have an immense impact upon research within the UK, and that this is a very challenging time for our researchers funded by Children with Cancer UK.
+COVID-19 continues to have an immense impact upon research within the UK, and this is a very challenging time for our researchers funded by Children with Cancer UK.
 In this uncertain time, we have been considering how best we can support researchers to mitigate the impact on their research, whilst also recognizing the restraints on our income due to this pandemic.

-We strongly advise our researchers to make use of this scheme if they receive funding for their own salary from Children with Cancer UK or have someone appointed on their grant who does.
-By working with the Association of Medical Research Charities, we have received guidance underlining that researchers who receive funding from charities for salaries are eligible for this scheme.
+We strongly encourage our researchers to continue to utilise the Coronavirus Job Retention Scheme (CJRS) for higher education providers.
+This will provide the best possible chance to complete a research project within budget and protect medical research in the longer term.
+By working with the Association of Medical Research Charities (AMRC), we have received guidance underlining that researchers who receive funding from charities for salaries are eligible for this scheme.

 For any researchers who have been working on their project remotely, we will require a written statement setting out the work currently being undertaken and your plans for the future.
 Any requests to continue providing salary support during this time will be assessed on a case by case basis.

 The schedule for submission of progress reports (annual and final) will remain unchanged.
-However we understand that you might require more time to complete a report and we will offer flexibility in submission deadlines.
+However, we understand that you might require more time to complete a report and we will offer flexibility in submission deadlines.

 As the leading national children’s charity dedicated to the fight against cancer, we are committed to helping the research community to manage and recover from this current crisis.
 We will provide you with any further updates as this situation evolves.
-Our thoughts are with you, your families and colleagues during this difficult time.
+Our thoughts are with you, your families, and colleagues during this difficult time.